physiozoo/physiozoo/docs/sections/tutorials/hrvanalysis.rst

 **Introduction**
 ----------------------

 HRV analysis is particularly interesting because it provides a non-invasive way to monitor cardiac function and the autonomic system activity.
-In particular, in the context of animal studies, HRV tools can be used to study the effects of mutations and pharmacological treatments. **PhysioZoo** provides the framework and tools for performing HRV analysis from Humans and animal models data.
+In particular, in the context of animal studies, HRV tools can be used to study the effects of mutations and pharmacological treatments. **PhysioZoo** provides the framework and tools for performing HRV analysis from human and animal model data.

 **Why mammal specific HRV?**
 ----------------------
-Because the heart rate range, dynamics and autonomic control can vary significantly between mammals, some HRV measures need to be adapted to the mammal which data are analyses.
+Because the heart rate range, dynamics and autonomic control can vary significantly between mammals, some HRV measures need to be adapted to the mammal whose data are being analysed.
 As an example, the following figure illustrates the important differences in the location of the characteristic power spectral peaks in analysing RR time series from different mammals using power spectral analysis.
-This highlghts the need to re-define the spectral bands (VLF, LF and HF) for each mammal.
+This highlights the need to re-define the spectral bands (VLF, LF and HF) for each mammal.

 .. image:: ../../_static/Figure_2.png
    :align: center